 In the below example I added the IP address 184.108.40.206.
 I also added a comment, which is purely for my own reference (you can leave the field blank).

 Note: You can connect from another website by entering the site’s domain name instead of an IP address.

-The Manage Access Hosts section lists existing whitelisted IP addresses and domains.
-By default, only the IP address of the server is whitelisted.
-In the below image you also see the office IP address we whitelisted.
+The Manage Access Hosts section lists existing IP addresses and domains.
+By default, only the IP address of the server is allowed.
+The below image also shows the office IP address I added.